andstrat/msxl/README.md

 - [ ] IDEA: Programs = Pattern chains + program chains :heart:
 - [ ] IDEA: Save pattern as Default
 - [ ] ~~IDEA: Devider für Lanes Velocity, Dura, Octave, Parameter, program~~
-- [ ] IDEA: Poly version of Pitch Lane with a Matrix
+- [ ] IDEA: Poly version of Pitch Lane with a Matrix and poly~ object
 - [ ] IDEA: Separate window view where you can change the layout, so that all lanes can be visible at once :heart:
-- [ ] IDEA: 2 additional Modulation Lanes
+- [ ] IDEA: 2 additional Modulation Lanes. one Modulation lane with multiple Modulation seqs in it, e.g. tab
-- [ ] IDEA: More scales
+- [x] IDEA: More scales
-- [ ] IDEA: Folded scale view in Pitch Lane
+- [x] IDEA: Folded scale view in Pitch Lane
 - [x] Multiple Play Heads: Devices can be linked.
 1 Master Multiple slaves.
 Working for pitch lane.
 Works across tracks.
 - [ ] Poly Version